Jonathan Franklin Hawkins

 Teaching Philosophy and Approach

-Through setting goals that are both realistic and challenging, breaking down material into smaller, easily-approached segments, and “putting the song under the microscope,” Jonathan’s approach to music demystifies many aspects of music theory and performance, allowing students access to material that may have seemed out-of-reach on their own.
+Through setting goals that are both realistic and challenging, breaking down material into smaller, easily approached segments, and “putting the song under the microscope,” Jonathan’s approach to music demystifies many aspects of music theory and performance, allowing students access to material that may have seemed out of reach on their own.

 In spite of the intense description, Jonathan has found success with this philosophy with students of all ages, experience levels, and walks of life.

 Jonathan stays busy arranging, composing, and producing music/audio for commission, theatrical productions, and studio albums.
-Jonathan’s work has been featured in DC (and non-local) musicals, cruise-line production shows, adultswim.com games/apps, and a variety of virtual-reality installations hosted in museums nation-wide.
+Jonathan’s work has been featured in DC (and non-local) musicals, cruise-line production shows, adultswim.com games/apps, and a variety of virtual-reality installations hosted in museums nationwide.

 Jonathan is a Private Pilot and member of Clearview Flying Club in Westminster, MD.
 He is a lover of the outdoors, bicycles and motorcycles, and the sea, with a dream of receiving a skipper’s certification in sailing and working up to a solo Atlantic crossing in a sailing vessel.